9 Best Video Transitions For Your Videos

 Ever swiped pictures on Instagram?

-This transition works similar to that and swipes the screen to display the next one.
-If you’re creating a video listicle, or a product video displaying multiple benefits or features of your video, this transition works great.
+This transition example works similarly to that and swipes the screen to display the next one.
+If you’re creating a video listicle, or a product video displaying multiple benefits or features of your video, this transition may become your best friend.

-Similar to slide and swipe transitions, wipes is often used to replace one shot with the next by travelling from one side to another.
+Similar to slide and swipe transitions, a wipe effect is often used to replace one shot with the next by travelling from one side to another.

-However, unlike the other two transitions, instead of signifying that the scene has ended, it usually shows that there’s more to follow.
+However, unlike the other two transitions, instead of signifying that the scene has ended, the wipe effects usually show that there’s more to follow.
+So, use the wipe effect if you want to leave your audience on a cliff-hanger.

 (0:01 to 0:08)